livewire/awesome-tall-stack/README.md

 The TALL stack is a full stack development solution featuring some of the libraries built by the Laravel community.

+Thanks to the original [awesome project](https://github.com/sindresorhus/awesome) and the [Awesome Tailwind CSS repository](https://github.com/aniftyco/awesome-tailwindcss) for inpiring this project.

 ## Contents

 - [The TALL Stack](#the-tall-stack)